Ahkello Witherspoon: 2017

-Throughout training camp, he competed against Dontae Johnson, Rashard Robinson, and Keith Reaser to earn a role as a starting cornerback following the departure of Jimmie Ward.
-Head coach Kyle Shanahan named him a backup cornerback to begin the season and listed him as the fifth cornerback on the depth chart, behind Dontae Johnson, Rashard Robinson, K'Waun Williams, and Keith Reaser.
+Throughout training camp, Witherspoon competed against Dontae Johnson, Rashard Robinson, and Keith Reaser to earn a role as a starting cornerback following the departure of Jimmie Ward.
+Head coach Kyle Shanahan named Witherspoon a backup cornerback to begin the season and listed him as the fifth cornerback on the depth chart, behind Johnson, Robinson, K'Waun Williams, and Reaser.

-He was inactive as a healthy scratch for the first four games (Weeks 1–4) of the season.
-On September 16, 2017, the 49ers released Keith Reaser, but opted to sign Asa Jackson to the active roster with Witherspoon remaining inactive.
+Witherspoon was inactive as a healthy scratch for the first four games (Weeks 1–4) of the season.
+On September 16, 2017, the 49ers released Reaser, but opted to sign Asa Jackson to the active roster with Witherspoon remaining inactive.
 Heading into Week 5, he had surpassed Asa Jackson on the depth chart and was promoted to the fourth cornerback on the depth chart.
-On October 8, 2017, Witherspoon made his professional regular season debut, but was limited to one solo tackle during a 26–23 overtime loss at the Indianapolis Colts.
-Entering Week 8, defensive coordinator Robert Saleh promoted Witherspoon to the No. 1 starting cornerback after Rashard Robinson was benched following disappointing performances and repetitive penalties.
-Two days later, the Jets subsequently traded Rashard Robinson to the New York Jets.
+On October 8, 2017, Witherspoon made his professional regular season debut, but was limited to a solo tackle during a 26–23 overtime road loss to the Indianapolis Colts.

+Entering Week 8, defensive coordinator Robert Saleh promoted Witherspoon to the starting cornerback after Rashard Robinson was benched following disappointing performances and repetitive penalties.
+Witherspoon earned his first career start in Week 8 against the Philadelphia Eagles, recording three solo tackles, a pass deflection, and his first career interception on a pass attempt thrown by Carson Wentz to wide receiver Mack Hollins during the 33–10 road loss.
+Pro Football Focus graded Witherspoon the best player on the 49ers during the matchup against the Eagles and credited him with allowing three receptions on eight targets.
+Two days later, the 49ers traded Robinson to the New York Jets.
 Head coach Kyle Shanahan stated that Witherspoon would be the starting cornerback, opposite Dontae Johnson, moving forward and his development was one of the key factors in their decision to trade Robinson.
 He surpassed Leon Hall, Greg Mabin, and K'Waun Williams on the depth chart.
-On October 29, 2017, Witherspoon earned his first career start, recording three solo tackles, a pass deflection, and had his first career interception on a pass attempt thrown by Carson Wentz to wide receiver Mack Hollins during a 33–10 lost to the Philadelphia Eagles.
-Pro Football Focus graded Witherspoon the best player on the 49ers during the matchup against the Eagles and credited him with allowing three receptions on eight targets.
-In Week 16, Witherspoon made three combined tackles (two solo), set a season-high with two pass deflections, and also intercepted a pass by Blake Bortles to wide receiver Keelan Cole as the 49ers defeated the Jacksonville Jaguars 44–33.
-The following week, he collected a season-high tying four solo tackles and had one pass break up during a 34–13 victory at the Los Angeles Rams in Week 17.
-He finished his rookie campaign with a total of 32 combined tackles (28 solo), seven passes defended, and two interceptions in 12 games and nine starts.
+During Week 16 against the Jacksonville Jaguars, Witherspoon had three combined tackles (two solo), set a season-high with two pass deflections, and also intercepted a pass by Blake Bortles to wide receiver Keelan Cole in the 44–33 victory.
+In the regular season finale against the Los Angeles Rams, Witherspoon collected a season-high tying four solo tackles and a pass deflection during the 34–13 road victory.

+Witherspoon finished his rookie year with 32 combined tackles (28 solo), seven pass deflections, and two interceptions in 12 games and nine starts.